NewtSun/newtsun.github.io/content/_index.md

 ---
-title: "Welcome to Blowfish! :tada:"
+title: "Welcome to NewtSun"
-description: "This is a demo of the Blowfish theme for Hugo."
+description: "This is a demo of the NewtSun Blog."
 ---

-This is a demo site built entirely using Blowfish.
+Less can be more.